 Copyrighting Your Work.
 Understanding The Rights To Your Copy.

 But, before jumping for joy with your newly copyrighted work, you do have some minor technical concerns.
 True, you are protected, but you may be the only one to know that.
 Also, there may come a day when you’ll have to prove that protection.
-As such, you would be wise to get your book registered.
+As such, it would be wise to get your book registered.

-Now that you have decided to register your work with the United States Copyright Office, you should be aware of some general limitations.
+Now that you’ve decided to register your work with the United States Copyright Office, you should be aware of some general limitations.
 For example, some will be entitled to disseminate parts of your work under the “fair use” doctrine codified in Title 17 of the United States Code, which states "the fair use of a copyrighted work ... is not an infringement of copyright."
 17 U.S.C. § 107.

 This means that even though you are automatically protected upon completion of your work and even went the extra mile to properly register, some will still be able to use it with impunity under some rather broad exemptions to your copyright protection.
 Federal courts have ruled that there is no infringement in cases where they can answer the following in a light favorable to the defending party: